aigpt-5/aiGPT/README.md

 # aiGPT
-Repository for aiGPT, a company ecosystem for AI-driven solutions aiGPT/
+Repository for aiGPT, a company ecosystem for AI-driven solutions:

+aiGPT/
 ├── Code/
 │   ├── data/